paylike/sdk/README.md

 #### Custom fields

-The config object supports an additional key "fields".
+With the popup method the config object supports an additional key called `fields`.

 ```js
 paylike.popup({